NBELab/SaccadicVision/README.md

 # SaccadicVision

-# README: Image Reconstruction from Retinal Inputs
+# Image Reconstruction from Retinal Inputs

 This README provides instructions on how to use `data_generation.py` and `main.py` to create simulated retinal data and train a network to reconstruct colorful images using these incomplete and color-lacking retinal inputs.